SAP-archive/hana-xsa-python-buildpack/README.md

 ### How to obtain support

 This buildpack is considered experimental and therefore does not qualify for SAP standard or paid support.
-Please use the community support pages found at [SAP Community Network](https://www.sap.com/community.html) and search with keywords "python" and "buildpack" to locate the latest information.
+Please use the community support pages found at the [SAP Community Network](https://www.sap.com/community.html) and search with keywords "python" and "buildpack" to locate the latest information.

-SAP is currently evaluating it's support position in regard to the python language and may support it in an official capacity in the future.

 ### License